Pull to Refresh

 02TL;DR

-Trail Pro Intel and onX Hunt overlap on offline maps, waypoints, and weather overlays — and, as of onX's latest lineup, on trail-camera analysis too.
+Trail Pro Intel and onX Hunt overlap on mapping, waypoints, and weather overlays — and, as of onX's latest lineup, on trail-camera analysis too.
 They differ on three things that decide most 2026 buying decisions:

-- Hunt Forecast scoring.
-Trail Pro Intel scores each day 0–100 on the free plan by fusing solunar data, moon phase, barometric pressure, temperature swings, and wind. onX's Deer Movement Forecast is an Elite-only tool; on Basic and Premium the synthesis is still yours to do.
+3. Hunt Forecast scoring.
+Trail Pro Intel scores each day 0–100 on the free plan by fusing solunar data, moon phase, barometric pressure, temperature swings, and wind. onX's Deer Movement Forecast is an Elite-only tool; on Premium and unsubscribed the synthesis is still yours to do.

 If you hunt mixed public and private land and need gold-standard parcel data, onX is still excellent — the best in the business.
 If you want the trail-cam AI, the forecast, and the rest of the season's workflow without an annual bill, Trail Pro Intel is the free onX alternative built for you.